GeenenTijd/grunt-simpletranslate/README.md

 The simpleextract task will extract all strings into a json file.

-The simplecompile task will create all the translated HTML pages.
+The simplecompile task will generated all the translated HTML pages with the name page-language.
+So contact.html for the language 'en' becomes contact-en.html.

+Everything between __('') is put in json. __lang becomes -language, this is usefull for links.

 ## Install